Brumidi Corridors: Construction and design

 At the east end of the north corridor, over S-118, then occupied by the Senate Committee on Foreign Relations, Brumidi painted The Signing of the First Treaty of Peace with Great Britain (44k).
 His depiction of the 1782 event shows John Adams, Benjamin Franklin, John Jay, Henry Laurens, and the British representative Richard Oswald and was based on an unfinished sketch by Benjamin West.
 On the ceiling plows and other agricultural implements are depicted.

 The Committee on Patents occupied the room on the east end of the north corridor, now S-116.
 For the area known as the Patent Corridor, Brumidi created frescoed lunettes with three important inventors: John Fitch (47k) (working on his steamboat model), Benjamin Franklin (40k), and Robert Fulton (18k).
 (Appropriately, Franklin appears over the door of the room then assigned to the Committee on Post Offices and Post Roads.)
 On the ceiling are trophies of the arts and sciences.
 In this area a bronze bust of Cordell Hull and a marble one of Constantino Brumidi by Jimilu Mason, dedicated in 1967, are displayed.

 Along the main north–south corridor are 14 oval medallions of landscapes, probably by one of the German decorative painters.
 In the south corridor eight medallions of animal groups alternate with repeated red, white, and blue shields.
 In the area leading to the refectory is an original tempera ceiling with illusionistic carved eagles and coffers and trophies of military equipment.

 Visitors to the Capitol have long been puzzled by the many blank ovals in the corridors.
 Although intended for pictures, these were left empty when the corridors were being painted in 1858 and 1859 because of restrictions by Congress, which was considering having all fine art in the Capitol approved by an art commission.
 In the 1870s, Brumidi was hired to paint scenes in many of the empty spaces, but his progress was limited by lack of time and funds.

 Some of the blank areas in the north corridor have been filled by later artists.
-Around 1930, an unknown artist portrayed the Wright Brothers' airplane and Charles Lindbergh's Spirit of St. Louis.
-In 1975, Allyn Cox depicted the moon landing.
+Around 1930, an unknown artist portrayed the Wright Flyer, the Wright Brothers' airplane, and Charles Lindbergh's Spirit of St. Louis.
+In 1975, Allyn Cox depicted the Moon landing.
 The most recent addition to the corridor is the scene depicting the Space Shuttle Challenger mission crew, painted by Charles Schmidt in 1987.
 These last two scenes were painted on canvas and then applied to the wall.